Master of Arts in Intercultural Studies (MA in ICS)

-The Master of Arts concentration in Intercultural Studies (MA/ICS) provides specialized study in the discipline of intercultural studies and Christian mission.
-The MA/ICS seeks to develop students in knowledge and practice of cross-cultural ministry, as well as work integrating theological, historical, and social scientific disciplines.
+The Master of Arts in Intercultural Studies (MA in ICS) provides specialized study in the discipline of intercultural studies and Christian mission.
+The MA in ICS seeks to develop students in knowledge and practice of cross-cultural ministry, as well as work integrating theological, historical, and social scientific disciplines.
 The program is suitable for persons seeking academic preparation for service as missionaries, cross-cultural workers, teachers, strategists, or researchers.
 The program may also serve as an intermediate step toward doctoral study in a related area.
 In addition, there are many forms of pastoral, church-planting, parachurch, and urban ministry in the U.S., Canada, and other western contexts in which a deep understanding of contextualization and cross-cultural ministry is necessary.
 For this reason, several courses are offered with a focus in missional ministry.

 MA in ICS Objectives and Student Learning Outcomes

 - Students will gain a foundational understanding of the biblical basis of mission and learn to biblically assess various aspects of intercultural ministry.

 - Students will have deeper insight into the nature of human cultures and the implications of cultural differences for intercultural ministry.

 - Students will be able to articulate historical background of various mission related issues and their implications for mission practice today.